It’s been a very good year for BTR events with the introduction of the Port Sunlight 10K / 5K, the Tour Of Merseyside and the Wirral Half Marathon.

-Online entries are now closed for the btr Port Sunlight 10K and 5K races.
+Online entries are now open for the btr Port Sunlight 10K and 5K races.

 Please Note: We CANNOT take event entries over the phone.